MinaAlmasi/nlp-at-cogsci/book/class_setup/001_running_jobs.md

 name: add another folder
 ---
 ```
+> Note: We may not always need this folder (or it may only be needed optionally), but I suggest always mounting it to make your life easier!
+It will contain necessary data and models you might want to load.

 Here, we want to press the little arrow (1), choose the shared drive `resources` (2) and press `use folder`:
 ```{figure} ../figures/class_setup/step1-resources.png